vcarling/vcarling.github.io/aboutme.md

 I am a fifth-year student and research assistant at University of California, Riverside, pursuing a bachelors in Physics.
 My laboratory experience consists of both team-based and independent research projects in experimental condensed matter physics during my time in university, as well as microbiology prior.

 With additional internship, lab, and industry experiences, I hope to continue in the field of condensed matter physics, materials science & engineering, or a related area of study.
+You can find my CV [**here**](assets/files/Vanessa_Kwong_CV.pdf)

 ## Education